DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.ServerSide/Readme.md

     ```

-- Set up database connection settings in your Data Store Provider object.
-In EFCore, it is `DbContextFactory`.
-Add a security extension to it to allow your application to filter data based on user permissions.
+- Set up database connection settings in your Data Store Provider object (`DbContextFactory` in EFCore).
+Apply a security extension to the object - allow your application to filter data based on user permissions.
     ```csharp
     builder.Services.AddDbContextFactory<ApplicationDbContext>((serviceProvider, options) => {
         string connectionString = builder.Configuration.GetConnectionString("ConnectionString");